Navigation

 We tested breadcrumbs on pages with lots of content about conditions or medicines.
 They helped people understand their place on the website.
 People noticed them and appreciated the context they gave.
 People also used them to get back to where they came from or to get back home.

 We took out the breadcrumb links when we tested our pages in transactional journeys (in more than 3 labs).
-We thought that having extra links would distract users and that fewer people would complete the journey.
-As we expected, we found that users didn’t miss the links because they were focused on the task.
+We thought that having breadcrumb links would distract users from completing the journey.
+We found that they did not need the breadcrumbs because they were focused on the task.